 Deference to expertise

 HROs develop and nurture a culture where leaders defer decision making to the person with the most knowledge relevant to the issue they are confronting.
 The premise for this deference is logical.
-The most experienced member or the highest ranking member may not have the information most critical to responding to the crisis.
+The most experienced member and the highest ranking member may not have access to the same information.

 Where HROs differ from many public safety organizations is they prepare for their system failures by training members to perform quick situational assessments, working effectively as a team that defers to expertise, and practicing how they would respond to system failures.